FlavourSys/user-manual/working-with-projects/index.rst

 **Purpose:** Strawberry allows certain users (admins & users but not guests) to archive and retrieve editing projects.
 When performing a retrieval operation on a project Strawberry copies every single file from this project back to the production storage and makes it available for editing.

 **Usage:** In order to retrieve an archived project select this project and click "OPEN".
+Alternatively right click on the project and select "Archive" from the context menu.
 Strawberry will ask you if you want to retrieve the project from the archive.
 Confirm this message and wait for the project being retrieved from its archive location.
 During retrieval you will see an animation next to the project name.

 .. figure:: images/project-to-be-arhived.png
 	:align: center